bmackenty/Javascript-game/README.md

 There is an always out-of-date online version of this, https://yeoldequiveringcommunistzombies.com/

 The goal of this project is to create a fun, funny, humourous, side-splittingly funny, laugh-until-you-blow-chunks game that can be enjoyed by anyone who has a sense of humour.
+The game should also have decent mechanics that make playing fun.

 Tasks are broken in levels of difficulty.
 You are not allowed to rewrite the whole thing.
 All commits must be well documented.
 Commits shouldn't break anything unless you really need to.
 Feel free to download a copy of this and tweak.
 If you don't know how to commit, email your changes to Mr. MacKenty (bmackenty@aswarsaw.org) with a description of what the changes do.

+Every task has additional details that I will add when I have time.
+For now though, please ask first if you want to work on a task so you can clarify what the task is all about.

 == Really difficult programming tasks ==